Efficient semi-analytic modelling of Pop III star formation from Cosmic Dawn to Reionization: Observational signatures

 In addition, it is likely that the stellar IMF (and thus the mass-to-light ratio of the stellar populations) displays some metallicity dependence.
-As a result, we expect that the Pop II IMF will gradually transition from the more top-heavy IMF applied to pristine gas to the conventional Salpeter IMF at later times, though \cite{cueto_astraeus_2025} note that any decreases to the mass-to-light ratio are effectively neutralized by a decreased star formation efficiency, leaving the overall UVLF essentially unchanged.
-Given the degeneracies inherent to such an exploration, especially in conjunction with the uncertainty in the Pop II SFE, we defer these modifications to future work.
+As a result, we expect that the Pop II IMF will gradually transition from the more top-heavy IMF applied to pristine gas to the conventional Salpeter IMF at later times, though some studies, such as \cite{cueto_astraeus_2025}, note that any decreases to the mass-to-light ratio are effectively neutralized by a decreased star formation efficiency, leaving the overall UVLF essentially unchanged.
+Others, such as \cite{menon_interplay_2024}, suggest that efficient star formation could coexist with a more top-heavy IMF in low-metallicity star clusters.
+Given this theoretical uncertainty and degeneracies inherent to such an exploration, especially in conjunction with the uncertainty in the Pop II SFE, we defer these modifications to future work.

 In Figure~\ref{fig:sfrd_obs}, we compare our magnitude-limited fiducial model to observed estimates of the SFRD made with JWST, finding excellent agreement at $z\lesssim 11$.
-We also show a case where we have uniformly (over halo mass and redshift) increased the star formation efficiency in enriched gas by a factor of 10 to $\epsilon_{\rm ff}^{\rm enr} = 0.1$, which introduces a higher level of burstiness and provides a better fit to the SFRD out to $z\sim 14$.\footnote{Note that the oscillations seen in these curves are the result of an increased level of burstiness in individual halos' SFHs and are mostly an artifact of the modelling approach.
+We also show a case where we have uniformly (over halo mass and redshift) increased the star formation efficiency in enriched gas by a factor of 10 to $\epsilon_{\rm ff}^{\rm enr} = 0.1$, which introduces a higher level of burstiness and provides a better fit to the SFRD out past $z\sim 14$.\footnote{Note that the oscillations seen in these curves are the result of an increased level of burstiness in individual halos' SFHs and are mostly an artifact of the modelling approach.
 That is, in the magnitude-limited SFRD, where fewer halos are contributing to the integral, fluctuations in the SFR (which appear more periodic than stochastic in our model) can manifest as oscillations in the global SFRD, so when burstiness is heightened, these features are more pronounced.}